 To learn more about how ELI can enhance your program, please contact Charlene Lee.

-Our state authorization team leads the university’s institutional compliance activities, including obtaining managing all necessary approvals to operate in every state, territory, and country; as well as managing the State authorization Compliance Agreement (SARA).
-The team also focuses on the interrelated activities of tracking internship/experiential learning activities and of professional licensure authorization.
+Our state authorization team leads the university’s institutional compliance activities, including obtaining managing all necessary approvals to operate in every state, territory, and country; as well as managing the State authorization Reciprocity Agreement (SARA).
+The team also focuses on the interrelated activities of tracking experiential learning activities and of professional licensure authorization.
 In all of these efforts we have developed partnerships with programs and administrative offices throughout the university.
 We work with advocates around the country to improve the quality and accessibility of programs from state to state and to ensure the best opportunity to our students.

 State Authorization Compliance Specialist & SARA Coordinator